Objectives for building beneficial AI

 Secure aggregation protocol

 Safety and security entails ensuring AI systems behave as intended, regardless of how attackers try to interfere.
 It is essential to consider and address the safety of an AI system before it is widely relied upon in safety-critical applications.
-There are many challenges unique to the safety of AI systems.
-For example, it is hard to predict all scenarios ahead of time, especially when ML is applied to problems that are difficult for humans to solve.
-It is also hard to build systems that provide both the necessary restrictions for safety as well as the necessary flexibility to generate creative solutions or adapt to unusual inputs.
-As AI technology develops, attackers will surely find new means of attack; and new solutions will need to be developed in tandem.
+There are many challenges unique to the safety and security of AI systems.
+For example, it is hard to predict all scenarios ahead of time, when ML is applied to problems that are difficult for humans to solve, and especially so in the era of generative AI.
+It is also hard to build systems that provide both the necessary proactive restrictions for safety as well as the necessary flexibility to generate creative solutions or adapt to unusual inputs.
+As AI technology evolves, so will security issues, as attackers will surely find new means of attack; and new solutions will need to be developed in tandem.
 Below are our current recommendations from what we’ve learned so far.

 Currently, the best defenses against adversarial examples are not yet reliable enough for use in a production environment.
 It is an ongoing, extremely active research area.
 Because there is not yet an effective defense, developers should think about whether their system is likely to come under attack, consider the likely consequences of a successful attack and in most cases should simply not build systems where such attacks are likely to have significant negative impact.